 The Kingfisher is out of date.
 It’s not a speed boat, it can’t pull a water skier, it has no onboard electronic equipment.
 It’s a throwback to the Maine tradition of square-stern fishing canoes.

-A smooth riding, stable, efficient hull, it needs only a 3 or 4 horsepower outboard to get fishermen or pleasure boaters to where they want to go.
+A smooth-riding, stable, efficient hull, it needs only a 3 or 4 horsepower outboard to get fishermen or pleasure boaters to where they want to go.
 Its hull will safely handle a choppy lake with a couple of passengers.
 The Kingfisher is built extra heavy to withstand the extra forces a motor creates.
-An electric motor is a good choice for this boat and it can be used with oars.
+An electric motor is a good choice for this boat or the boat can be used with oars.
 If anyone is traveling, be on the lookout for a Kingfisher being rowed in Paris on the Seine River!

-Popular options are mahogany trim and bright transom, oar locks, bow or stern storage compartments, your choice of seating arrangements or even a four-foot extended deck for storage and weather protection.
+Popular options are mahogany trim and bright transom, oar locks, bow or stern storage compartments, your choice of seating arrangements, or even a four-foot extended deck for storage and weather protection.
 A boat cover with supporting bows and a trailer are also available with the boat.